teto/home/README.md

 God I hate latex...
 Don't forget to configure mendeley to export references into texmf/bibtex There is a script to help debug tex problems in bin/

+Python packages
+====

+Instead of install system wide packages (requiring higher privileges), you may want to install python packages using:
+$ pip3 install --user -r requirements.txt

+A requirements.txt example was generated with $ pip3 freeze and saved in the examples folder.

 Powerline & Fonts
 ====